EU drug regulator approves first COVID shot for 5-11 year olds | Health

 EU drug regulator approves first COVID shot for 5-11 year olds

+The companies have said their vaccine showed 90.7% efficacy against the coronavirus in a clinical trial of children aged 5 to 11.
+Pfizer-BioNTech's vaccine has been approved for European Union use in teenagers between 12 and 17 years old since May.
+While final approval is up to the European Commission, it typically follows EMA recommendations.
+It is not clear when countries may start rolling out the shots among younger children.

-The EU's drug regulator on Thursday approved the use of Pfizer-BioNTech's COVID-19 vaccine for children between the ages of five and 11, opening the way for them to be given a first shot as Europe battles surging infections.
+The European Union drug regulator on Thursday approved the use of Pfizer-BioNTech's COVID-19 vaccine for children between the ages of five and 11, opening the way for them to be given the first shot as the region battles surging infections.

+The vaccine, which is called Comirnaty, will be given in two doses of 10 micrograms three weeks apart as an injection in the upper arm, the European Medicines Agency (EMA) recommended.
+Adult doses contain 30 micrograms.

+"The benefits of Comirnaty in children aged 5 to 11 outweigh the risks, particularly in those with conditions that increase the risk of severe COVID-19," the EMA said https://www.ema.europa.eu/en/news/comirnaty-covid-19-vaccine-ema-recommends-approval-children-aged-5-11.
+The companies have said their vaccine showed 90.7% efficacy against the coronavirus in a clinical trial of children aged 5 to 11.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)